erkandem/mlAppKit/README.rst

 Your Done!
 Call the :ref:`make` function in the project root directory.
-This will start a cascade code extraction, modification and creation.
+This will start a cascade of code extraction, modification and creation.

 .. code:: bash

    >> make()

-The expected outcome is that the class definition code of all your ``.mlapp`` files will be extracted and slightly modified to play nice.
+The expected outcome is that the class definition code of all your ``.mlapp`` files will be extracted and slightly modified to play nice with each other.

-Since MatLab has one global namespace the :ref:`make` command will create functions to add and remove project specific functions to the MatLab path.
+Since ``MatLab`` has one global namespace the :ref:`make` command will create functions to add and remove project specific functions to the ``MatLab path`` defined in ``pathdef.m``.
+They will be removed from the ``MatLab path`` if you close the IDE (recommended).

 Support, Feature Requests, Suggestions